polvo/polvo/README.md

 # Dependency Resolution

-Polvo uses the same resolution algorithm presented in NodeJS, so you can code your libraries doing global or local requires as you wish, like if you were building a NodeJS app.
+Polvo uses the same resolution algorithm presented in NodeJS, so you can code your libraries doing global or local `require`s as you wish, like if you were building a NodeJS app.
 In the end, everything will be ready for in-browser use.

 > Of couse, you won't be able to use NodeJS core modules once inside the